Bold. Brave. Brilliant.

 #azofrankenstein

-Estimated Running Time: 2 hours and 15 minutes
+Estimated Running Time: 2 hours and 19 minutes, including one 30-min intermission

 Frankenstein is part of the McDougall Arizona Opera RED Series.
-Production made possible, in part, through generous support from Ron and Kay McDougall, Karen Wadman, Dr. Herschel Rosenzweig, Carol Franc Buck Foundation, Susan Esco Chandler, Richard P Stahl Charitable Trust, Michael and Beth Kasser, and Lewis Roca.
+New commission funded, in part, by a gift from Linda and Stuart* Nelson.
+Production made possible, in part, through generous support from Ron and Kay McDougall, Karen Wadman, Dr. Herschel Rosenzweig, Billie Jo Herberger, Carol Franc Buck Foundation, Susan Esco Chandler, Richard P Stahl Charitable Trust, Michael and Beth Kasser, Lewis Roca, Peggy Reiley and Richard Sheaff, in honor of Dana Sheaff, Bankers Trust, GymGuyz, and SRP.
 The company debut of Sarah Ina Meyers was partially supported by OPERA America’s Opera Grants for Women Stage Directors and Conductors, generously funded by the Marineau Family Foundation.

 Related Events